 - The relevant licence fee to enable processing of application

-- Businesses considering applying to produce CBPM should consider the MHRA's requirements for the supply, manufacture, importation and distribution of unlicensed cannabis-based products for medicinal use in humans.
+- The BGCA aim to provide applicants with a decision notice within six weeks after the site inspection.
+Businesses considering applying to produce CBPM should consider the MHRA's requirements for the supply, manufacture, importation and distribution of unlicensed cannabis-based products for medicinal use in humans.
 These are available here.

 Cannabis Licence Fees